 His social and political commentary has produced an award-winning book and multiple literary short-listings.
 Waleed’s writing regularly appears in newspapers and magazines such as The Guardian, The Monthly, The Australian, The Sunday Times of India, The Australian Financial Review, The Sydney Morning Herald and The Age.
 He is the author of What’s Right?
 The Future of Conservatism in Australia (Quarterly Essay 37).
 His debut book, People Like Us: How arrogance is dividing Islam and the West (Picador, 2007), was shortlisted for several awards including the Queensland Premier’s Literary Awards and for Best Newcomer at the 2008 Australian Book Industry Awards.
 In 2014 he was awarded the prestigious Walkley Award for Commentary, Analysis, Opinion and Critique.

 When he’s not broadcasting or writing, Waleed is probably doing something musical.
 He is the guitarist and main songwriter for Melbourne originals band Robot Child, and co-wrote the theme music for Salam Cafe.
 He played the lead guitar in the world’s first ever theatrical production of Pink Floyd’s classic album, The Wall with Nuworks Theatre in Melbourne, in the process helping to raise $60,000 to rebuild a girls’ school in Afghanistan that the Taliban had previously destroyed.
 He also played guitar on Storm, a song he co-wrote live on air with Sony-signed Australian artist, Shelley Harland.
-He is probably the only Australian academic to have trended on Twitter twice and is almost certainly the only Australian terrorism expert to have written a formal harmonic and structural analysis of Bohemian Rhapsody.
+Waleed is probably the only Australian terrorism expert to have written a formal harmonic and structural analysis of Bohemian Rhapsody.

 In 2005, Waleed was made a White Ribbon Day Ambassador for the United Nations’ International Day for the Elimination of Violence Against Women, and was named one of The Bulletin magazine’s ‘Smart 100’ in 2007.
 He was invited participant to the Prime Minister’s 2020 Summit in 2008 and in 2011 he was named Victoria’s Local Hero in the Australian of the Year Awards for his work in fostering cross cultural understanding in the community.